ltw-webdev-1/curriculum/using-markbot.md

 ---
 layout: lesson
 title: "Using Markbot"
-desc: "Use Markbot to check that your code follows all the requirements and submit it to Canvas when it passes."
+desc: "Use Markbot to check that your code follows all the requirements and submit it for grades when it passes."

 video: "Li9RIuDSMFo"
 hide_show_for_marks: true